VicRoads proposes to develop the Mordialloc Bypass, which will connect the Mornington Peninsula Freeway at Springvale Road to the Dingley Bypass.

 On 13 September 2017 the Minister for Planning determined that an Environment Effects Statement (EES) is required for the project due to the potential for significant effects:

-VicRoads has also referred the project to the Australian government under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-If the Australian government decides that the project is a ‘controlled action’ under the EPBC Act, the EES will need to address the matters of national environmental significance identified in the Commonwealth decision.
-It will then be able to serve as an accredited process for the assessment purposes of the EPBC Act.
+VicRoads also referred the project to the Australian government under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+On 30 Janurary 2018 the Australian government decided that the project is a ‘controlled action’ under the EPBC Act.
+The EES will address the matters of national environmental significance identified in the Commonwealth decision, and will then be able to serve as an accredited process for the assessment purposes of the EPBC Act.

 If you have any questions or need further information, please get in touch via the contact details below.